JimDesu/basis-lang/spec.md

 - **Word 1: Tag.** Identifies the runtime type of the held value.
 - **Word 2: Value pointer.** Pointer to the value's storage.
-- **Word 3: Class witness.** Pointer to the (runtime-type, declared-class) instance dictionary.
+- **Word 3: Class dictionary.** Pointer to the (runtime-type, declared-class) witness's dictionary.

-The witness is selected at the construction site (where the value is converted to its class-typed slot); the tag is the runtime type's identifier.
-Dispatch through the slot consults the witness's method table.
+The dictionary is selected at the construction site (where the value is converted to its class-typed slot); the tag is the runtime type's identifier.
+Dispatch through the slot consults the dictionary's method table.

 ### F.11 Frame-Exit Hook Firing Sequence